-The economic development agencies of Vancouver and Seattle announced today a landmark cooperation agreement that promotes continued economic growth and linkages throughout the Cascadia Innovation Corridor.
+The economic development agencies of Seattle and Vancouver announced a landmark cooperation agreement today that promotes continued economic growth and linkages throughout the Cascadia Innovation Corridor.

 During the Cascadia Innovation Corridor Conference held in Seattle, Vancouver Economic Commission (VEC) and Great Seattle Partners (GSP) formalized the agreement — called the Cascadia Economic Development Agreement (CEDA) — in a signing ceremony.

 Joint economic development is critical to Cascadia,” said VEC CEO Catherine Warren.

 “By collaborating with Greater Seattle Partners on trade and investment, we strengthen a region known for innovation and progressive values while improving economic balance for companies, workers and residents.
 We believe in a ‘big tent’ and invite other economic leaders to join us in advancing prosperity for all.”

 By collaborating throughout the super-region, the resulting synergies, allowed by the social, cultural, and economic commonalities within the corridor, will allow for the greatest mutually benefitting business prospects and partnerships.